 HAIR: Boys' hair may not touch the collar of his shirt, or cover his ears or eyebrows.
 Hair must be even around the head.
 No patterns are to be shaved into the hair.
-The following styles are examples of prohibited hairstyles: head shaving, lines and designs, faux-haws, mohawks, mullets, spikes, fades, ombre, highlighting or coloring of any kind.
-Hair is to be short enough to see eyebrows and both ears.Long hair that is slicked back above eyebrows and ears is not acceptable.
+The following styles are examples of prohibited hairstyles: head shaving, lines and designs, faux-haws, mohawks, mullets, spikes, fades, ombre, highlighting or coloring of any kind..
+Hair is to be short enough to see eyebrows and both ears.Long hair that is slicked back above both ears.Long hair that is slicked back above eyebrows and ears is not acceptable.